Read about Hindalco Industries and 4 other stocks below:

 The auto parts and Equipment company reported PAT of Rs 25 crore in the June quarter (Q1FY22) and Rs 100 crore in the previous year’s quarter (Q2FY21).

 The company’s revenue from operations increased 32% sequentially and 30% year on year (YoY) to Rs 2,114 crore in Q2FY22.
 EBITDA margin increased 162 basis points year on year to 10.8% for the quarter, up from 9.2% in the previous quarter.
-In the same period last year, the EBITDA margin was 14%.
+In the same period last year, the EBITDA margin was 14% and as of today’s date, this is Minda Industries share price.

 Despite the challenges posed by Covid-19, semi-conductor shortages causing production disruptions, commodity pricing pressures, and fuel price increases, Minda Industries delivered another stellar performance, according to management.